 NFC tags

-NFC (Near field communication) chips are unpowered devices containing digital information that are small enough to be embedded in stickers and affixed to devices.
-As the name suggests, the tag can only work when in close proximity to the scanning device.
 When a mobile phone with NFC capabilities touches the tag, the chip is powered up and the data stored in the chip is transferred to the device.
-In a typical asset tagging scenario this usually means opening a URL that links the user to asset records on a website or app.
+In a typical asset tagging scenario this usually means opening a URL that links the user to asset records within an asset tracking system.

 Unlike QR codes they don’t require line of sight or a particular level of light to be scanned effectively.

-But, the NFC tag needs to be configured with the correct data to work and give the scanner the right information.
 Unlike a QR code they can’t be generated and ‘printed at will’ so it’s generally a more costly and time consuming asset management solution to implement.

 Active RFID (Radio Frequency Identification) tags